SteveBarnett/Remixing/_thinking/the-constable.md

 ## "I have questions"

 The Constable is a big part of what I'm like.
 I like to ask questions.
 I like to poke.
 It's a bit more like sceptical and a bit less like (just) curious.

+The Constable treats the Critic gently and carefully.
+They look for the nugget of truth in what the Critic is saying.
+The Critic is trying to protect me from "danger".
+They're just exaggerating it and expressing their concern unskilfully.
+Sort of like the Constable interviewing a witness in shock.

 ## Talk amongst yourselves